 The article by Newman et al. (2014) consisted of three experiments, and we focused our replication on Studies 1 and 2.
-We chose these studies given that these were the baseline demonstration and more simplified in their design, and given that Study 3 involved one specific topic that is more sensitive and fast changing in the American population and with references to religion.
+We chose these studies given that these were the baseline demonstration and more simplified in their design, and given that Study 3 involved aspects of religion, a topic that is considered more sensitive and fast changing in the U.S. American population.

 We combined the two studies into a singular data collection, displayed in random order, and made slight adjustments and added extensions to both studies.
 This design allowed us to both test the designs of the original studies, and to then run further tests in comparing the effects of the different studies with the potential of additional insights.
-We successfully employed similar designs in previous replications in our team (e.g., Adelina & Feldman, 2022; Chen et al., 2023; Vonasch et al., 2023; Yeung & Feldman, 2022).
+We successfully employed similar designs in previous replications by our team (e.g., Chan & Feldman, 2025; Ding & Feldman, 2025; Wong & Feldman, 2025).

 Their Studies 1 and 2 tested two main hypotheses, summarized in Table 1.
-Given the notion of morally good true self suggested in previous studies, in their Study 1 the authors hypothesized and demonstrated that others’ morally positive change was more likely than others’ morally negative change to be associated with the true self.
-The authors argued that people have a deep-rooted motivation to act morally, and that people’s morality affects perceptions of various psychological states: intentionality (Cushman & Mele, 2008; Leslie et al., 2006), happiness (Phillips et al., 2011), and preferences towards outcomes (Pettit & Knobe, 2009).
-In Study 2, the authors predicted and demonstrated that participant’s moral values determined true self attributions such that changes aligned with political views were more likely to be perceived as reflections of true self.
-The authors argued that a person's morality is dependent on one’s own views and values (e.g., Graham et al., 2009; De Freitaset al., 2017), which in turn shapes their evaluations of what reflects true-self.
+In their Study 1 the authors hypothesized and demonstrated that others’ morally positive change was more likely than others’ morally negative change to be associated with the true self.
+In Study 2, the authors predicted and demonstrated that participants’ own moral values determined true self attributions such that changes aligned with political views were more likely to be perceived as reflections of true self.
+The authors argued that a person's morality is dependent on one’s own views and values (e.g., De Freitas et al., 2017; Graham et al., 2009), which in turn shapes their evaluations of what reflects true-self.

 We summarized the findings in the target article in Table 2.

-Table 1
+Table 1 Replication and extension: Hypotheses

-Summary of the replication and extension hypotheses